The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Non-working directors are not covered.
 A director registered under the Corporations Act 2001 of the Commonwealth must be a working director, as defined by the Act.

 Public company directors are also excluded.
-Only a company, as a separate legal entity, may apply to insure a working director and the definition of company, contained in section 10A of the Act, excludes public companies from obtaining cover for its directors.
+Only a company, as a separate legal entity, may apply to insure a working director and the definition of company excludes public companies from obtaining cover for its directors.

 Do I need to cover workers over 65 years of age?